Understanding the Impact of Structured Settlement and Divorce on Payments

 If You Get Divorced, What Happens to Your Monthly Settlement Payments?

-The Court of Appeal answered this question in a 2017 case called Hunks v.
+The Court of Appeals answered this question in a 2017 case called Hunks v.
 Hunks.
 Mrs. Hunks was injured in 1996 in a grocery store and suffered very serious injuries.
 She lost her job because she was not able to return to work.
 She sued the store and settled her case in the late 90s for just under $600,000.

 Mr. and Mrs. Hunks separated in 2011.
 On the separation date, there were about thirteen years of guaranteed monthly payments that were still to be provided to Mrs. Hunks from her structured settlement.